How to get excel last value in column

 We do the same for COLUMN and COLUMNS: COLUMN(B5:D5)+COLUMNS(B5:D5)-1

-What happens is the ADDRESS function now collects and returns an array of addresses.
+What happens is that the ADDRESS function now collects and returns an array of addresses.
 If we enter the formula in a single cell, we just get the item from the array, which is the address corresponding to the last cell in a range.

 Now let’s see how to find out the last column in a range.
 The data given is as follows: